-The ACS Board of Directors is dedicated to helping court-involved children and families.
+The ACS Board of Directors is dedicated to helping children and families.

 Terrie Graham is the Corporate Director of Risk Management & Insurance at Raytheon Company, Global Headquarters in Waltham.
 She was formerly at Tweeter Home Entertainment Group, Coca-Cola Enterprises, and Staples.
 She has past experience working at Roxbury Comprehensive Community Health Center as Director of Health Promotion and participating in The Boston Partnership’s Leadership Development Program.

 Elizabeth Keating, CPA, is the Finance Manager at Campus Child Care, Inc. She has taught accounting and finance courses for twenty-five years at Boston College, Boston University, Harvard, Northwestern, and NYU.
-Her academic research has focused on the financial health of nonprofits, individuals and corporations.
-She holds a MBA in Finance from NYU and a PhD in Accounting from MIT.
+Her academic research has focused on the financial health of nonprofits, individuals, and corporations.
+She holds an MBA in Finance from NYU and a Ph.D. in Accounting from MIT.

 Michael A. Lafleur is a former client of ACS.
-He is now an attorney and an Assistant District Attorney.
-Michael is deeply rooted in the communities of Lowell and Arlington and has a particular interest in ACS’s capacity to counsel and guide court-involved children to help them rise above their difficult circumstances.
+He is now an attorney in the Regulatory Investigations, Strategies, and Enforcement practice group at Troutman Pepper Hamilton Sanders LLP in Boston following more than 11 years of practicing law in the public sector, including stints as an Assistant Attorney General and Assistant District Attorney.
+Michael is deeply rooted in the communities of Lowell, Arlington, and Melrose and has a particular interest in ACS’s capacity to counsel and guide court-involved children to help them rise above their difficult circumstances.

-William H. Paine, Board Chair, Partner at Wilmer Cutler Pickering Hale and Dorr, has a particular interest in services for high-risk youth from the Merrimack Valley area.
+William H. Paine, is a Partner at Wilmer Cutler Pickering Hale and Dorr and has a particular interest in services for high-risk youth from the Merrimack Valley area.

-Mary M. Shahian is a Partner at Daintree Advisors and previously was a Senior Vice President at Wells Fargo Private Bank and Tanager Financial Services.
+Mary M. Shahian is a Partner at Cerity Partners, formerly Daintree Advisors.
+She previously was a Senior Vice President at Wells Fargo Private Bank and Tanager Financial Services.
 She has a strong interest in issues faced by disadvantaged children and families.

-Charles K. Storey (“Chip”), JD, is the Assistant Dean for Research at the Bouve College of Health Sciences at Northeastern University.
-He has worked in law, management consulting, and program evaluation practice for government agencies, universities and foundations.
+Charles K. Storey (“Chip”), JD, is a Principle at Normal>Next, LLC.
+He has worked in law, management consulting, and program evaluation practice for government agencies, universities, and foundations.
 He has a deep familiarity with issues surrounding educational access for the disadvantaged.

 David K. Wilcox is a child and adolescent psychologist who served as the ACS Clinical Director from 2003 to 2012.
 His research and clinical specialties include juvenile fire setting and childhood trauma.